umarcor/ghdl-cosim/doc/vhpidirect/examples/quickstart.rst

 :cosimtree:`package <vhpidirect/quickstart/package>`
 ****************************************************

 If the auxillary VHPIDIRECT subprograms need to be accessed in more than one entity, it is possible to package the subprograms.
+This also makes it very easy to reuse the VHPIDIRECT declarations in different projects.

 In this example 2 different entities use a C defined ``c_printInt(val: integer)`` subprogram to print two different numbers.
-The subprogram attribute is declared as foreign in the ``pkg`` package and a dummy body for it is defined in the ``pkg`` package body.
-The dummy body contains an explicit assert that will highlight any failures to call the VHPIDIRECT C function.
+Subprogram declaration requirements are detailed under the :ref:`COSIM:VHPIDIRECT:Declarations` section.